John Profumo: Political career

 In 1940, while still serving in the Army, Profumo was elected to the House of Commons as a Conservative Member of Parliament (MP) for Kettering in Northamptonshire at a by-election on 3 March.

 Shortly afterwards he voted against the Chamberlain government in the debate following the British defeat at Narvik in Norway.
-This defiance on Profumo's part enraged the Government Whip, David Margesson, who said to him: "I can tell you this, you utterly contemptible little shit.
+This defiance on Profumo's part enraged the Chief Whip, David Margesson, who said to him "I can tell you this, you utterly contemptible little shit.
 On every morning that you wake up for the rest of your life you will be ashamed of what you did last night."
-Profumo later remarked that Margesson "couldn't have been more wrong."
+Profumo later remarked that Margesson "couldn't have been more wrong".

 Profumo was then the youngest MP and, by the time of his death, he had become the last surviving former member of the 1940 House of Commons.
 At the 1945 election, Profumo was defeated at Kettering by the Labour candidate, Dick Mitchison.
 Later in 1945, he was chief of staff to the British Mission to Japan.
 In 1950, he left the Army and, at the general election in February 1950, he was elected for Stratford-on-Avon in Warwickshire, a safe Conservative seat.

 Profumo was a well-connected politician with a good war record and, despite Margesson's aforementioned outburst, was highly regarded in the Conservative Party.
 Those qualities helped him to rise steadily through the ranks of the Conservative government elected in 1951.
 He was appointed Parliamentary Secretary to the Ministry of Civil Aviation in November 1952, Joint Parliamentary Secretary to the Ministry of Transport and Civil Aviation in November 1953, Parliamentary Under-Secretary of State for the Colonies in January 1957, Parliamentary Under-Secretary of State at the Foreign Office in November 1958, and Minister of State for Foreign Affairs in January 1959.
 In July 1960, he was appointed Secretary of State for War (outside of the Cabinet) and was sworn of the Privy Council.
 In 1954, he married the actress Valerie Hobson.